chboudry/vscode-extension/README.md

+# Fork of Azure AD B2C extension

+This a fork from https://github.com/azure-ad-b2c/vscode-extension Pretty much the same thing except I wanted to expand features to manage branch.

+**The context:** You have one code that build 3 envs using the default extension

+**The issue:** You define external IDP in the code as technical profile..... but then alls IDP are in all environnements, what if you wanted to use some IDP only in dev ?

+**The fix:** This version of the extension manage list in appsettings.json

 # Azure AD B2C extension

 The Azure AD B2C extension for VS Code lets you quickly navigate through Azure AD B2C [custom policies](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-overview-custom).
 Create elements like technical profiles and claim definitions.
 For more information, see [Get started with custom policies](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-get-started-custom).